A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

-\begin{proof} The proof we give below is a simple modification of folklore insights on treewidth; for related results see~\cite{BodlaenderR03,BodlaenderF05}.
-The proof relies on the following well-known fact~\cite{BodlaenderM93}. \begin{quotation} {\sc Fact.} Let $W\subseteq V$ form a clique in $G=(V,E)$.
-Each tree decomposition $(T,\sigma)$ of $G$ has a bag $\sigma(u)\in $Bags$(T,\sigma)$ with $W\subseteq \sigma (u)$. \end{quotation} First, we notice that $(T_G,\sigma_G)$ is a tree decomposition of $G$.
-From the Fact stated above, we have that for each vertex $v$ and edge $\{v,w\}$ there is a bag in $(T_G,\sigma_G)$ that contains $v$, respectively $\{v,w\}$.
+First, we prove that $(T_G,\sigma_G)$ is a tree decomposition of $G$.
+From the observation stated above, we have that for each vertex $v$ and edge $\{v,w\}$ there is a bag in $(T_G,\sigma_G)$ that contains $v$, respectively $\{v,w\}$.
 For the third condition of tree decompositions, suppose $j_2$ is in $T_G$ on the path from $j_1$ to $j_3$.
-If $v$ belongs to the bags of $j_1$ and $j_3$, then all vertices in the clique resulting of blowing up $v$ belong in $(T_H,\sigma_H)$ to the bags of $j_1$ and $j_3$, hence by the properties of tree decompositions to the bag of $j_2$, and hence $v \in \sigma_G(j_2)$.
+If $v$ belongs to the bags of $j_1$ and $j_3$, then all vertices in $H(v)$ belong in $(T_H,\sigma_H)$ to the bags of $j_1$ and $j_3$, hence by the properties of tree decompositions to the bag of $j_2$, and hence $v \in \sigma_G(j_2)$.
 It follows that the preimage of each vertex in $V_G$ is a subtree of $T_G$.
 The total weight of vertices in a bag in $(T_G,\sigma_G)$ is never larger than the size of the corresponding bag in $(T_H,\sigma_H)$.
-Thus, by taking for $(T_G,\sigma_G)$ a tree decomposition with minimum weighted treewidth, we see that the weighted treewidth of $G$ is at most the treewidth of $H$ plus 1; the additive term of 1 comes from the $-1$ in the definition of treewidth.
+This proves the first claim.

-In the other direction, if we take a tree decomposition $(T_G,\sigma_G)$ of $G$, we can obtain one of $H$ by replacing in each bag each vertex $v$ by the clique that results from blowing up $G$.
-The size of a bag in the tree decomposition of $H$ now equals the total weight of the vertices in $G$; hence the width of $(T_G,\sigma_G)$ equals the weighted width of the obtained tree decomposition of $H$; it follows that the weighted treewidth of $G$ is at least the treewidth of $H$ minus 1. \end{proof}
+The above algorithm can also be reversed.
+If we take a tree decomposition $(T_G,\sigma_G)$ of $G$, we can obtain one of $H$ by replacing in each bag each vertex $v$ by the clique that results from blowing up $G$.
+The size of a bag in the tree decomposition of $H$ now equals the total weight of the vertices in $G$; hence the width of $(T_G,\sigma_G)$ equals the weighted width of the obtained tree decomposition of $H$; it follows that the weighted width of $(T_G,\sigma_G)$ is equal to the width of $(T_H,\sigma_H)$ minus $1$.

+Running the algorithm on an optimal tree decomposition of $H$ and the reverse on an optimal weighted tree decomposition of $G$ shows that the the weighted tree\-width of $G$ is at most (respectively, at least) $1$ plus the treewidth of $H$, concluding our proof. \end{proof}